IPL 2024: Delhi Capitals hold their nerve to beat Gujarat Titans in a high-scoring thriller

 He was hit for 12 runs in his opening over, but displayed immense skills in the next two overs to peg the Delhi Capitals back after their strong start.

-‘Batting like Playstation’
+‘Batting like PlayStation’

-The ongoing season of the Indian Premier League season has been a dream come true for batters.
+The ongoing season of the Indian Premier League season has been a dream for batters.
 The past 12 matches, including this one, have seen 12 totals of more than 200.
-Sixes are being hit at an unprecendented rate and bowlers are having a tough time with little to no assitance from the pitches.
+Sixes are being hit at an unprecedented rate and bowlers are having a tough time with little to no assistance from the pitches.

 Much before he hit a 7-ball 26 at the death for the Delhi Capitals, Stubbs was asked about his good hitting form and the overall batting performances throughout the tournament in general and he had an interesting point to make.

 “It’s been really enjoyable to contribute to the team.
-The wickets have been really good and some [batters] are batting like it’s a Playstation game.
+The wickets have been really good and some [batters] are batting like it’s a PlayStation game.
 For me, its all about keeping up with them as best as I can.
 I always like trying to take the game on.
 At the moment, the scores have been on a whole different level.
 You have to express yourself and take risks or good options.
-If you get a good powerplay, you can literally just go on [hitting] for the next 14 overs and with an extra batter in the lineup [impact player] there’s no more opportunity to play yourself in”— Tristan Stubbs in the pre-match show.
+If you get a good powerplay, you can literally just go on [hitting] for the next 14 overs and with an extra batter in the lineup [Impact Player] there’s no more opportunity to play yourself in.”— Tristan Stubbs in the pre-match show.

-Points Tab
+Points Table

 |Position